jpb06/nx-front-poc/README.md

 ### 🔶 Managing multiple apps and their shared code

 We will be using [Nx](https://nx.dev) to make sure we can use several frontend apps, and to share code between them.
 Nx also has a cloud service that does pretty cool stuffs.
-Four libraries were created from code contained in the frontend app: api types, generic components, test related code and the app theme.
+Four libraries were created from code contained in the frontend app: api types, generic components and test related code.

 ## ⚡ Projects